Shop by Category

 In other words, you’re most likely to adopt a new healthy habit when you have reminders built into your day that keep it at the top of your mind, when it satisfies a need, and when you recognize how your life is improving because of the habit.

 Most of us can think of a handful of health-related habits that we’d like to pick up;, however, research suggests that it can be more effective to try adopting just one or two habits at a time.
-Over time you can keep building new habits (they often have a domino effect), but focusing on only one to start helps get the ball rolling and gives you much-needed momentum.
+Over time you can keep building new healthy habits (they often have a domino effect), but focusing on only one to start helps get the ball rolling and gives you much-needed momentum.

 Below we’ll look at science-backed ways to turn desired behaviors into ingrained habits.
 Follow these steps and you’ll be on your way to living a healthier lifestyle.